 Most people consider referrals as an uncontrollable event, it may happen, and if it does, we’ll take advantage.
 Often in reality, Referral marketing doesn’t always happen on its own.
 Your business could benefit from a defined referral strategy, as deliberate as any other form of marketing.

 One of the most natural forms of referrals can be seen in products and services that have Network Effects.
 It happens when the act of spreading the word itself improves the experience for a customer.

 In the book “Blitzscaling”, Reid Hoffman, founder of Linkedin, highlights how Network effects played a part in the growth of Linkedin as a platform.
 The more people you knew on Linkedin, the more valuable the platform becomes, with more opportunities to find new hires or business relationships.
 As part of the signup process, an early version of Linkedin encouraged users to add LinkedIn to their email signature, clear alignment for their business-focused user base.

 Make sharing a part of the user experience

 Another effective referral strategy is to make the act of sharing a core piece of the user’s experience in engaging with your product or service, as Linkedin did above.
 For example, if your product or service helps a user improve their health & fitness, give them an easy way to share their progress on Instagram!
 They’ll get some positive encouragement from friends and family, who are all now aware of your brand and the positive emotions you elicit.

 Lastly, a referral programme for your avid users or customers can also be utilised.
-When you consider the cost per acquisition via traditional channels, could you use this spend to reward a current customer for referring a friend?
+When you consider the CPA via traditional channels, could you use this spend to reward a current customer for referring a friend?
 It’ll often be a more qualified lead having been referred by a trusted source, who themselves are now more invested in your brand too!
-Creating an ad targeted towards your customer list along with an email marketing campaign can be simple ways to get this programme off the ground.
+Creating an ad targeted toward your customer list along with an email marketing campaign can be simple way to get this programme off the ground.